CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/PartyTricks/PartyTrick.md

 A short ranged minor spell, which has such a small effect it requires no magic resource.
 This level of proficiency with magic might be a fun party trick or for convenience but has no awe inspiring use.
 For Fire Magic, this could be used to light a candle across a room.
 For Water Magic, this could be useful for levitating you ale into your mouth.

-Use of ranged cantrips in combat is genrally only reserved for dealing with minor threats to save magic resource or as a desperate last resort after all magic resources are depleted.

 **Range:** Close

 **Engageable Opponents:**  Focused